jeremyjrnt/lab940290/README.md

 ## On Target Tool
 You can find here the main notebook with all our work.

-Here, we were able to learn the key values for each company, the inherent values of each profile, and understand their leel of importance for each feature.
+Here, we were able to learn the key values for each company, the inherent values of each profile, and understand their level of importance for each feature.
 Finally, the system generates the instructions the candidates has to follow to enhance his profil towards a specific company that he targeted.

 ### Running the code
 Same as "Running the Code" section in the "Model Interpretability" section.